-- b.
-Contractors proposing to use management control systems previously validated may satisfy the Criteria requirements in the solicitation document by citing in their proposal the Memorandum of Understanding or Certificate of Validation. - c.
-Normally, for a new contract, the Criteria evaluation review is accomplished as a part of precontract award procedures.
-This review consists of evaluating proposed or existing systems and methods by which prospective contractors plan to comply with the Criteria requirements.
+Normally, for a new contract requiring the CSCSC, the CSCSC evaluation review is accomplished as a part of the precontract award procedures whether a formal source evaluation board (SEB) is required or not.
+The CSCSC portion of the review consists of evaluating proposed or existing systems and methods by which prospective contractors plan to comply with the CSCSC requirements.
 The review is basically an analysis of the contractors' management control systems descriptions submitted in response to the solicitation.
-If any part of a systems description cannot be clearly understood, clarification may be obtained from the contractor through the Source Evaluation Board.
+If any part of a systems description cannot be clearly understood, clarification may be obtained from the contractor.
 Care should be exercised to avoid improper disclosure of information obtained from contractors, especially in competitive situations.
-Following the evaluation review, a written report will be prepared by the evaluation review team which will attest whether or not the contractor's systems as described in the proposal comply with the contractual Criteria requirements.
-If not, the report will identify
+Following the evaluation review, a written report will be prepared by the evaluation review team which will attest whether or not the contractor's systems as described in the proposal comply with the contractual CSCSC requirements.
+If not, the report will identify specific deficiencies.
+It will also rate the contractors according to their ability to satisfy the CSCSC.
+When the CSCSC apply to a HQ awarded contract, OPFM is responsible for the evaluation.
+It is usually performed by the CSCSC team director.
+For contracts awarded by an Operations Office, the cognizant CSCSC focal point is normally responsible.